awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 + During the core's downtime, all its connections with the cloud will be lost and messages routed through the core by client devices will be lost\.
 + Credential caches will be lost\.
 + Queues which hold pending work for Lambda functions will be lost\.
-+ Long\-lived Lambdas will lose their dynamic state information and all pending work will be dropped\.
++ Long\-lived Lambda functions will lose their dynamic state information and all pending work will be dropped\.

 The following state information will be preserved during an OTA Update:
 + Local shadows